Economy of India: Economic reforms during the 1980s

-Indira Gandhi and Sanjay Gandhi took several liberalization steps after the coming back to power in 1980 learning from the mistakes of the defeat in 1977.
+Indira Gandhi took several liberalization steps after the coming back to power following the 1980 Indian general election.
 There were several steps taken such as opening of automobile sectors to private sector i.e. Maruti Suzuki, creation of auto component industries through new industrial zones known as Industrial Model Townships(IMT) and Gurgaon, expansion of steel, fertilizer, oil and cement sector led to wider participation of private sector.
 They also subsequently tried to do urban reforms such as creation of Navi Mumbai and Noida.

 In 1984, The New Computer Policy of 1984 was introduced by Rajiv Gandhi, as it eased import restrictions on technology, encouraged private investments, and provided incentives for software exports.
 This included computers, airlines, defense, and telecommunications.
 Gandhi's government also established Software Technology Parks (STPs) to provide infrastructure, tax benefits, and faster data communications, enabling companies to export software services globally.

-Rajiv Gandhi's administration also saw setup of new logistics, telecom and transport infrastructure like Nhava Sheva port, Centre for Development of Advanced Computing, Centre for Development of Telematics, CONCOR and creation of highway body NHAI.
+Rajiv Gandhi's administration also saw setup of new logistics, telecom and transport infrastructure like Nhava Sheva port, Centre for Development of Advanced Computing, Centre for Development of Telematics, CONCOR, IL&FS, CAMS and creation of highway body NHAI.

 These reforms led to the growth rate of 5.6% throughout 1980's instead of 2.9% in 1970's but Soviet Union was the largest export partner to India, which would lead to 1991 crisis.

 In 1990 Rajiv Gandhi introduced measures to significantly reduce the Licence Raj such as allowing private businesses and individuals to purchase capital, consumer goods and import without bureaucratic restrictions.

-Rajiv Gandhi subsequently promised full economic liberalization, he made V. P. Singh the finance minister, who tried to reduce tax evasion and tax receipts rose due to this crackdown although taxes were lowered.
+Gandhi subsequently promised full economic liberalization and made V. P. Singh the finance minister, who tried to reduce tax evasion and tax receipts rose due to this crackdown although taxes were lowered.
 This process lost its momentum during the later tenure of Mr. Gandhi as his government was marred by scandals.